Unboxed-Software/solana-course/content/anchor-frontend.md

 ## Anchor Setup

 Before we can interact with a program using a frontend, we’ll need to create an Anchor `Program` object.
 The `Program` object provides a custom API to interact with a specific program by combining a program `IDL` and `Provider`.
-Note that in the tests, Anchor completes this setup by default.
+Note that in default Anchor test file, Anchor completes this setup by automatically.
+However, in a frontend, you'll needed to complete the setup manually.

 To create the `Program` object, we’ll need the following: